brennv/flask-app/README.md

 Commits tested via [travis-ci.org](https://travis-ci.org/brennv/flask-app).
 Coverage reported to [codecov.io](https://codecov.io/gh/brennv/flask-app).
 Code quality reported via [codeclimate.com](https://codeclimate.com/github/brennv/flask-app).
 Requirements inspected with [requires.io](https://requires.io/github/brennv/flask-app/requirements).

+After testing, submit a pull request to merge your feature branch with *develop*.

 ## Builds and redeploys

-Docker images are automatically built from commits to **master** and **develop** branches via [docker hub autobuilds](https://docs.docker.com/docker-hub/github/).
-After creating a cluster on [docker cloud](https://cloud.docker.com/), services are deployed as `stacks/` to nodes tagged *infra* or *compute*.
+Docker images are automatically built from branches and release tags via [docker hub autobuilds](https://docs.docker.com/docker-hub/github/).
+Using a cluster provisioned on [docker cloud](https://cloud.docker.com/), services are deployed as `stacks/` to nodes tagged *infra* or *compute*.
 Setting stack option `autoredeploy: true` automatically redeploys fresh images from recent commits.

 Image tagging and redeployment scheme:

 - `flask-app:latest` follows the **master** branch and deploys the *latest stable release* to **production** at [http://flask-app.beta.build](http://flask-app.beta.build)
 - `flask-app:develop` follows the **develop** branch and deploys to **staging** at [http://staging.flask-app.beta.build](http://staging.flask-app.beta.build)

-To create sites at subdomains off of your domain using virtual hosts as shown in `stacks/`, you'll need to establish a CNAME record from * to *example.com.* and an A record from @ to the intended IP of your load balancer.
+To create sites at subdomains using virtual hosts as shown in `stacks/`, assumes someone has already configured a CNAME record from * to *example.com.* and an A record from @ to a floating IP pointing at the intended load balancer.

 ## Monitoring, log aggregation and scaling